How dentists treat dry sockets (alveolar osteitis). –

 Home remedy solutions.

-In lieu of that availability, the link above does access our page that discusses basic home remedies that are used with dry sockets.
-But keep in mind, even in emergencies this information is still best used in conjunction with your dentist’s direct advice (phone contact) since they are the ones most knowledgeable about your case specifics and therefore how the information we provide applies to your situation.
+Keep in mind, however, even in emergencies where a DIY approach may be needed, it is still best used in conjunction with your dentist’s direct advice (phone contact) since they are the ones most knowledgeable about your case specifics and therefore how the information we provide applies to your situation.

 This page’s highlights as a video –